Single Agent Dynamics

 Unobservables

-- E.g., the fact that an engine is running unusually smoothly given its mileage,
+are components of utility of alternative that are observed by HZ but not by us, the econometrician.- E.g., the fact that an engine is running unusually smoothly given its mileage,

 - or the fact that HZ is sick and doesn’t feel like replacing the engine this month

-- Note: we have assumed addictive separability of $\epsilon$
+- Note: we have assumed addictive separability of

-- $\epsilon_{it}$ are both observed and relevant $\to$ part of the state space
+s also affect HZ’s replacement decision are both observed and relevant part of the state space

 Can we still solve the model?
 Can we estimate it?